 You probably don’t know every component of your application.
 But a single depreciated component can make a migration complicated.
 Finding and reviewing each component is integral for judging your migration’s feasibility.

 By “component,” we mean any depreciated platforms, NuGet library, or other API used in the application.
-It is possible that you team doesn’t know the status for every component.
-That can be solved by looking through the code by hand and doing the research on each component.
+It is possible that your team doesn’t know the status of every component.
+That can be solved by looking through the code by hand and doing research on each component.
 Or you can use some tools to aid you.
 Either way, at the end of this process:

 - You should know every depreciated component.
-Ideally, have a list or spreadsheet that clearly names each component and their priority for the application.
-Ranking them by priority can help for making decisions later in the process.
+Ideally, have a list or spreadsheet that clearly names each component and its priority for the application.
+Ranking them by priority can help in making decisions later in the process.

 - You should know the target platform for most of the depreciated components.
 It may be simply updating the component to a .NET 5 compatible version, or you may need to find a new solution entirely.
 But for your most important components, make sure you have target replacements in mind in case you need to discuss them with stakeholders in the next step.